-P olicy Topics and FAQs Academic Standing Satisfactory Academic Progress Title IV eligibility while out of school and cannot request to re-enroll for two course lengths (this may be shortened to one course length at the discretion of the Student Services Director or designee).
-If the re-enroll request is approved, the student will return on academic probation for the first two courses and re-establish Title IV eligibility.
-If the student fails either course, he or she will be terminated from school and ineligible to re-enroll without an appeal. and lose eligibility for additional Title IV funding. app sus terr n a student peal the spension/ mination tus?
+Policy Topics and FAQs Academic Standing Satisfactory Academic Progress and ineligible to re-enroll without an appeal.
+Can a student appeal the suspension/termination status?
 There are two types of appeals: • Appeal to have the suspension/ termination waived - The student must provide a written request, as well as documentation of a mitigating circumstance by the end of the day.
 The student may be allowed to remain in class pending the appeals at the discretion of the Student Services Director or designee. • Appeal to re-enroll - A terminated student may appeal to re-enroll.
 They must submit a written appeal detailing the circumstances and what has changed that will allow them to be successful upon re-enrollment.
 The Appeals Board will review the appeal.
-If accepted the A student who fails to meet the CGPA, MTF or POP requirements at the evaluation point can apply for an appeal if he or she has mitigating circumstances See SAP policy for examples of mitigating circumstances.
+If accepted, the student may contact the Student Affairs Advisor or designee to request re-enrollment.
+A student who fails to meet the CGPA, MTF or POP requirements at the evaluation point can apply for an appeal if he or she has mitigating circumstances.
+See SAP policy for examples of mitigating circumstances.
 The student must submit a written appeal and include the following: • An explanation of the mitigating circumstance as to why the student did not meet SAP.
 Documentation may be required at the discretion of the Appeals Board. • What has changed in the student's life that will allow them to be successful going forward? • Student's action plan should he or she be allowed to continue enrollment and re-establish Title IV eligibility.
-If the appeal is granted, the student will be put on financial aid probation (FP) status and Title IV eligibility will be reinstated for the subsequent payment accepted, the student may contact the period.
-If the Student determines a student needs more than one payment period to make SAP, the Advisor may
+If the appeal is granted, the student will be put on financial aid probation (FP) status and Title IV eligibility will be reinstated for the subsequent payment period.
+If the Student Affairs Advisor determines a student needs more than one payment period to make SAP, the Advisor may require an academic plan that details expectations and benchmark goals for the student.